MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 01/05/2020
+ms.date: 02/03/2020
 ---
 # Storage connection strings

 A few Kusto commands instruct Kusto to interact with external storage services.
-For example, Kusto can be told to export data to Azure Storage Blob, in which case the specific parameters (such as storage account name, blob container, etc.) need to be provided.
+For example, Kusto can be told to export data to an Azure Storage Blob, in which case the specific parameters (such as storage account name or blob container) need to be provided.

 Kusto supports the following storage providers:

-* Azure Storage Blob storage provider.
+* Azure Storage Blob storage provider
-* Azure Data Lake Storage storage provider.
+* Azure Data Lake Storage storage provider

-Each kind of a storage provider defines a connection string format that is used to describe the storage resources and how to access them.
+Each kind of a storage provider defines a connection string format used to describe the storage resources and how to access them.
 Kusto uses a URI format to describe these storage resources and the properties necessary to access them (such as security credentials).